ivarshav/GeneticJVM/README.md

 Load Src in REPL and Type:
 (Main "YourString")
-where "YourString" is the target string (consisting of all the ascii characters between " "-"z")
+where "YourString" is the target string (consisting of all the ascii characters between "\Space"-"z")

 ## License